 Further strain is placed on Mexico's asylum system

 Mexico is one of the largest recipients of asylum applications in the world.
-Just last year alone, the country received an unprecedented 140,000 asylum applications.
+In 2023, the country received an unprecedented 140,000 asylum applications.
 The continuation of restrictive policies implemented at the U.S.-Mexico border is further straining Mexico’s still-developing asylum infrastructure to fulfill growing humanitarian needs.

 At the same time, Mexico is not always a safe option for all.
 Families and individuals find themselves at risk of murder, rape, extortion and other violence.